 One of Europe’s newest long-distance hiking routes, the project was designed for pleasure and convenience from the get-go.
 That means there are only slight differences in altitude between sections, the route is well defined, and each stage has great culinary options and accommodations.

-Today, there are 43 sections, and at about 20 km (12.5 miles) per, a day of hiking takes roughly 6 hours to complete.
+Today, there are 43 sections, and at about 20 km (12.5 miles) per day of hiking takes roughly 6 hours to complete.
 You can move between mountain passes and charming villages during the daylight hours and finish off the evening at a wine tasting, a museum, or relishing fresh gelato.
 Speaking of which, the food never disappoints.
 The stereotype about Balkan grandmothers who cook well and always think you need more holds true.
-On the Alpe Adria Trail, you will never be hungry!
+On the Alpe-Adria Trail, you will never be hungry!

-Compared to other long-range treks in Europe, the cultural experience of the Alpe Adria trail is the most similar to hiking the Tour Du Mont Blanc, and it requires much less physical preparation than Corsica’s GR20, one of Europe’s toughest hiking trails.
+Compared to other long-range treks in Europe, the cultural experience of the Alpe-Adria trail is the most similar to hiking the Tour Du Mont Blanc, and it requires much less physical preparation than Corsica’s GR20, one of Europe’s toughest hiking trails, but it is less diverse than the famous Laugavegur Trail.

 Day 1: Your adventure begins in Kranjska Gora

 This part of the trail starts in Slovenia, in an area called Kranjska Gora.
 I spend my winter skiing here at the world-famous resort located right in the heart of the Julian Alps.
-It’s a classic mountain town—views that will blow your mind, year round outdoor activities, farmers markets on odd days in the week, and a lot of locals.
+It’s a classic mountain community not unlike the ones you can find when hiking in the Dolomites.
+It’s got views that will blow your mind, year-round outdoor activities, farmers markets on odd days in the week, and lots of locals.
 A must eat here is the Kranjska Klobasa made from fine pork and bacon, seasoned with garlic and pepper, and held together by a wooden skewer.
 It’s a Slovenian culinary specialty that will prepare you for the days ahead.

 Day 2: Up and through Vršič Pass, the highest saddle in the Julian Alps